ir-nlp-csui/kethu/README.md

 ## Reference

 The explanation on why and how we convert that treebank can be read in our paper:
+* Jessica Naraiswari Arwidarasti, Ika Alfina, and Adila Alfa Krisnadhi. "**Adjusting Indonesian Compound Words Annotation to the Penn Treebank Format**".
+In the Proceeding of The 2019 International Conference of Asian Language Processing (IALP) 2020 in Kuala Lumpur, Malaysia, 4-6 Desember 2020. _(accepted)_

 * Jessica Naraiswari Arwidarasti, Ika Alfina, and Adila Alfa Krisnadhi. ["**Converting an Indonesian Constituency Treebank to the Penn Treebank Format**"](https://ieeexplore.ieee.org/abstract/document/9037723).
 In the Proceeding of The 2019 International Conference of Asian Language Processing (IALP 2019) in Shanghai, China, 15-17 November 2019.